 Collaborative Article: Music therapists with lived experience of disability, neurodivergence, and chronic and mental health conditions: Critical perspectives on ableism within and beyond professional identities

-I am currently involved with a small group of other music therapists in New Zealand and Australia.
-We are exploring how ableist attitudes impact us as music therapists and how our experiences of disability positively influence our practice.
+This trans-Tasman collaboration with music therapy colleagues explores how ableist attitudes impact us as music therapists and how our experiences of disability positively influence our practice.

 Due for publication in the peer reviewed journal Music Therapy Perspectives in 2022.